Edwina Currie: Salmonella-in-eggs controversy

 Currie was forced to resign as Parliamentary Under-Secretary of State for Health in December 1988, after she issued a warning about salmonella in British eggs.
 The statement that "most of the egg production in this country, sadly, is now affected with salmonella" sparked outrage among farmers and egg producers, and caused egg sales in the country to decline rapidly, by 60 percent.
 The controversy gained her the nickname "Eggwina".

 The loss of revenue led to the slaughter of four million hens.
 Although the statement was widely interpreted as referring to "most eggs produced", in fact it related to the egg production flock; there was indeed evidence that a mid-1980s regulation change had allowed salmonella to get a hold in flocks.

-There was particular anger in Northern Ireland where egg production is a significant part of the economy.
-At the Christmas party of the Industrial Development Board for Northern Ireland that year the featured dish was curried eggs.
-To make amends, in 1990, she began the National Egg Awareness Campaign.

 Long after the furore died down, in 2001, it was revealed that a covered-up Whitehall report produced months after Currie's resignation found that there had been a "salmonella epidemic of considerable proportions".